Aiming to Become a Company that Can Contribute to Customers and Society

 To clarify our Company's stance on the environment and further promote environmental activities, the Company formulated the Osaka Gas Environmental Philosophy.
 To concretize this philosophy, the Company adopted the Osaka Gas Environmental Activities Guidelines.
 The Osaka Gas Environmental Philosophy states that promoting environmental preservation is an extremely important mission for an energy service provider.
 It also states that Osaka Gas must recognize the deep linkage between our business operations and the environment, and includes the Company's readiness to bring its business operations into harmony with the environment.

-Osaka Gas has adopted the Code of Conduct for Procurement Activities (currently called “CSR-based Purchasing Guidelines” ) as a way of fulfilling its CSR in procurement activities as well as establishing relationships of mutual trust between our Company and our suppliers, and promoting mutual development.
+Osaka Gas has adopted the Code of Conduct for Procurement Activities (called “CSR-based Purchasing Guidelines” ) as a way of fulfilling its CSR in procurement activities as well as establishing relationships of mutual trust between our Company and our suppliers, and promoting mutual development.
 The Code of Conduct for Procurement Activities spelled out a set of requests to our suppliers regarding material procurement from them.

-The Great Hanshin Earthquake dealt devastating damage to the Hanshin and Awaji regions, including gas supply facilities operated by Osaka Gas.
+- On January 17, the Great Hanshin Earthquake dealt devastating damage to the Hanshin and Awaji regions, including gas supply facilities operated by Osaka Gas.
 The Osaka Gas Group suspended gas supply to about 860,000 households on the day of the disaster as a way of preventing secondary damage.
 A total of 720,000 staff, including those dispatched from gas business operators across the nation, were deployed to the affected regions to repair the damaged gas facilities.
 On April 11, 1995, the 85th day of the calamity, our repair work was completed without causing a single accident.

 1998: Adoption of Osaka Gas Corporate Action Guidelines and Osaka Gas Group Corporate Action Guidelines